JasonEtco/jasonet.co/src/pages/posts/github-workflows.md

 }
 ```

 You'll see that we're passing an `NPM_TOKEN` to authenticate our publishing step.
+Without it, we wouldn't have permission to publish our library.

+One handy thing to note is that the `GITHUB_TOKEN` is special - its always set in your repository.
+You still have to decide if you want to pass it to `secrets`, but it'll let you make API requests and authenticate with GitHub.